Pedr0Leite/Pedr0Leite/README.md

 ![codewars level](https://www.codewars.com/users/Pedr0Leite/badges/small)

-- 🌱 I’m currently improving my skills with React/TypeScript/NextJS.
+- 🌱 I’m currently improving my skills with C#

 - 💞️ I’m looking to collaborate on any OpenSource project that I can help with, I love to help and contribute!
    - Contributions: